AdobeDocs/platform-learn.en/help/tutorial-website-implementation/publish.md

    ![Published](images/publishing-published.png)

-That’s it!
+That's it!
 You've completed the tutorial and published your first property in tags!